interseroh/demo-gwt-springboot/README.md

 ### Heroku: Test the Webapp from Heroku

-The webapp is installed in Heroku and you can test it from this address: https://demo-gwt-springboot.herokuapp.com/demogwt/demogwt.html
+The webapp is installed at Heroku PaaS and you can test it from this address: <a href="https://demo-gwt-springboot.herokuapp.com/demogwt/demogwt.html" target="_blank">https://demo-gwt-springboot.herokuapp.com/demogwt/demogwt.html</a>

 ## Logging